 Two different service time distributions were used for the experiments: uniform and lognormal.
-Uniform is considered since it is a common test distribution in the appointment scheduling literature, and lognormal because it is a common distribution for modeling service durations for medical procedures (e.g. endoscopy clinics as in Berg et al. (2010)).
-The results of the experiments with uniformly distributed service durations are presented in Table 9.
-Instances 3.1, 3.3., and 3.5 are dynamic scheduling problems including a single customer type with $Z_i \sim U(30, 40)$ , $q_i = 0.5$ , $c_i^a = 2$ , $c_i^w = 4$ , $\forall i$ .
-Instances 3.2, 3.4, and, 3.6 include two customer types, routine and add-on.
-Routine customers are scheduled with certainty $(q_i = 1)$ and add-on customers request appointments dynamically with $q_i = 0.5$ .
-The cost coefficients for add-on customers are $c_i^w = 8$ , and $c_i^a = 6$ .
-Experiments sets 4.1, 4.2, 4.3, 4.4, 4.5 and, 4.6 present the results of the same experiments with lognormal service durations $(Z_i \sim Lognormal(3.2, 0.5))$ .
+Uniform is considered since it is a common test distribution in the appointment scheduling literature, and lognormal because it is a common distribution for modeling service durations for medical procedures (e.g., endoscopy clinics as in Berg et al. (2010)).
+The results of the experiments with uniformly distributed service durations are presented in Table 10.
+Instances 3.1, 3.3, and 3.5 are dynamic scheduling problems including a single customer type with $Z_i \sim U(30, 40)$, $q_i = 0.5, c_i^a = 2, c_i^w = 4, \forall i.$ Instances 3.2, 3.4, and 3.6 include two customer types, routine and add-on.
+Routine customers are scheduled with certainty $(q_i = 1)$ and add-on customers request appointments dynamically with $q_i = 0.5$.
+The cost coefficients for add-on customers are $c_i^w = 8$, and $c_i^a = 6$.
+Experiment sets 4.1, 4.2, 4.3, 4.4, 4.5, and 4.6 present the results of the same experiments with lognormal service durations ($Z_i \sim \text{lognormal}(3.2, 0.5)$).

-All of the experiments with 5 patients (instances 3.1, 3.2, 4.1 and 4.2) were solved within the time limit of 15000 seconds to the predetermined 1% optimality gap.
-Among the 7 customer experiments, instance sets 3.3, 3.4, and 4.4 are all solved to optimality, but instance set 3.3 reached the time limit and terminated before finding the optimal solution.
-None of the instance sets for problems with 10 patients were solved to optimality within the time limit of 15000 seconds except one instance of 3.5.
+All of the experiments with five patients (instances 3.1, 3.2, 4.1, and 4.2) were solved within the time limit of 15 000 seconds to the predetermined 1% optimality gap.
+Among the seven-customer experiments, instance sets 3.3, 3.4, and 4.4 are all solved to optimality, but instance set 4.3 reached the time limit and terminated before finding the optimal solution.
+None of the instance sets for problems with 10 patients were solved to optimality within the time limit of 15 000 seconds except one instance of 3.5.
 The results indicate that as the number of patients increase the problems become much harder to solve.

 The quality of the solution at the time of termination is also considered.
-Table 10 includes the
+Table 11 includes the optimality gap

-Table 9: Computational performances of solution methods with uniformly distributed service times $(Z_i \sim U(30, 40))$ and Lognormally distributed service times $(Z_i \sim Lognormal(3.2, 0.5))$ .
-Problems were solved to a tolerance of 1% with a maximum time of 15000 seconds.
-An asterisk (\) indicates cases in which no model instance were solved to the specified tolerance.
-Times are reported in seconds.
+Table 10.
+Computational performances of solution methods with uniformly distributed service times ($Z_i \sim U(30, 40)$) and lognormally distributed service times ($Z_i \sim \text{lognormal}(3.2, 0.5)$).
+Problems were solved to a tolerance of 1% with a maximum time of 15 000 seconds.
+An asterisk () indicates cases in which no model instances were solved to the specified tolerance.
+Times are reported in seconds